joachimdekker/master-thesis/docs/thesis/chapters/evaluation/methods.typ

 Running the trials with the Excel calculation engine is more complex since we need the exact Excel application, not an external library.
 Hence, we utilize a part of the Microsoft Office Suite called the _Interop_.
 This enables us to alter a spreadsheet using C\# and evaluate formulas using the original calculation engine.
 Every spreadsheet is loaded using this method and the inputs of the Trial are copied into the spreadsheet.
 Using a C\# method provided by the _Interop_, we calculate the value in the output cell and append the Trial Result object with this value.

+Using the _Interop_ comes at a cost since we need to transfer the data between the Excel application and the C\# evaluation code.
+This is done through the .NET COM interface, which involves moving data between processes.
+This introduces a non-deterministic overhead that is required to run Excel from C\#.

 === Comparing the methods

-We compare the methods along two axes:
+We compare the methods along two metrics:
 + semantic equality through the calculated outputs and
 + performance on several components through timers in the evaluation script.